Emily Jacir: Where We Come From (2001-2003)

 Jacir, holder of an American passport, asked more than 30 Palestinians living both abroad and within the occupied territories: “If I could do anything for you, anywhere in Palestine, what would it be?”
 She collected responses and carried out tasks in an extended performance of wish-fulfilment by proxy, using her American passport to travel between territories, a privilege most Palestinians do not hold.
 Some of the tasks included playing football, eating local foods, paying bills, visiting a grave, meeting relatives or loved ones, etc. The details of the series's display were deliberate: within a simple, black frame, parallel text in Arabic and English listed the exact request, described the requestor's current location and situation in regards to movement, their name, and finally, notes on the completion of the task.
 Adjacent to this frame were the accompanying photographs of the artist carrying out the task, unframed, and printed larger than the text panels.

 This curatorial decision is explained through the idea that "viewers face a project that is first of all divided between text panels and photographs.
 But how to get from one to the other?
 The visual transition from language to image seems simple enough.
 A mere shift of the eyes will do...
 Yet it is just this translation, written out in clear language and then realized photographically, that for many is insurmountable... [it] represents an unbridgeable chasm, an impossibility on which a complex of desire is built."

 The documented result was shown in New York to great critical acclaim; "Where We Come From is [Jacir's] best so far.
 An art of cool Conceptual surfaces and ardent, intimate gestures, intensely political and beyond polemic, it adds up to one of the most moving gallery exhibitions I've encountered this season."
 Other reactions expressed "that her efforts resonated with the aspects of desire, fear and restricted movement."
 Where We come From was also positively reviewed by Edward Said.

 The work was acquired by San Francisco Museum of Modern Art, which added an extra text to Jacirs work.

+Frieze named the work No.13 of "The 25 Best Works of the 21st Century".